 What is mobile home park lot rent?

-Your lot rent not only goes to leasing the land your home sits on, but to upkeep of the neighborhood, including maintenance and landscaping.
-Sometimes these fees cover utilities, like water, sewer and electricity.
-Sometimes, park-wide utilities, like garbage collection, are subsidized by the tenant’s lot rent.
+Your lot rent may only go to leasing the land your home sits on, but, in many cases, a percentage of lot rent goes to the upkeep of the neighborhood, including maintenance and landscaping.
+Sometimes these fees cover utilities, like water, sewer, and electricity.
+Sometimes, park-wide utilities, like garbage collection, or services, like cable TV are subsidized by the tenant’s lot rent.

-Always ask your park owner, “What does lot rent pay for?”.
-You may be surprised at the amenities included, or you may be glad to know of extra fees (such as having pets), before they sneak up on you.
+The bottom line is always to ask your park owner, “What does lot rent pay for?”.
+You may be surprised at the amenities included or lack of them, or you may be glad to know of extra fees (such as having pets) before they sneak up on you.
+Always do your due diligence.